xulihang/BasicCAT-website/imagetrans/index.md

 ## Release Notes

+### v1.4.7 (2021/10/17)

+* Use thread to avoid the program not responding problem during heuristic text area detection
+* Unify the OCR bahavior of the screen reader with the main program
+* The default display percentage is changed to 100%

 ### v1.4.6 (2021/10/06)

 * New Tesseract line mode.
 ImageTrans will extract text lines and use Tesseract to recognize them directly, which can greatly improve the accuracy. ([issue87](https://github.com/xulihang/ImageTrans-docs/issues/87))